sanskrit/learnsanskrit.org/content/guide/verbs-2/the-distant-past-tense.md

 {h Review}

 The distant past tense has many complicated patterns.
-The best way to get used to them, as usual, is to read a lot of Sanskrit.
+The best way to get used to it, as usual, is to read a lot of Sanskrit.

+But if you are feeling overwhelmed by the number of details here, here are the simple essentials you can remember and use:

 {ol
-    {li What is the weak stem of {s zak}?}
+    {li You can usually recognize this tense by its doubled sound.
+You don't need to remember the details of how the stem is formed or how the doubling is done, as long as you can recognize that {em something} has been doubled.}
+    {li This tense is almost always used in the third person, and its singular and plural forms are by far the most common.
+You can ignore the other endings for now.}
+    {li The context of the sentence will help make the meaning of the verb clear.}
 }